Selma Stern: Life

-In 1938 one of the volumes was ready to be published by the Schocken Verlag, but due to Nazi policy all the stock, including her manuscript and many documents were burned during Kristallnacht.
+In 1938, one of the volumes was ready for publication, but under Nazi persecution the publisher's stock, together with her manuscript and numerous supporting documents, was destroyed during Kristallnacht.
 Stern was not allowed to visit any public libraries or archives, but got help from several scholars to finish her work.
-In the introduction of Der preussische Staat und die Juden Stern mentions that one copy, dealing with the Jews under Frederick the Great, was saved by an anonymous female employee of Schocken publishing company, who came to their apartment in Charlottenburg at the end of November, 1938.
+In the introduction of Der preussische Staat und die Juden Stern mentions that one copy, dealing with the Jews under Frederick the Great, was saved by an anonymous female employee of Schocken Verlag), who came to their apartment in Charlottenburg at the end of November 1938.

-In 1941, Stern and Täubler fled to the United States, crossing the Atlantic on the last boat before the USA entered the Second World War.
-(She was allowed by the Nazis to take the only surviving copy with her.)
+When Stern and Täubler fled to the United States in 1941 on one of the last ships to leave Europe before the United States entered the war, the Nazi authorities allowed her to take with her the only surviving copy of the manuscript.
 First they lived in New York; from 1947 to 1955, she was in charge of Jewish-American Archives at Hebrew Union College-Jewish Institute of Religion in Cincinnati, where she worked as an archivist.
 Stern became a widow in 1953 without having children.
-In 1955 she retired and was involved in founding the Leo Baeck Institute.
+In 1955, she retired and was involved in founding the Leo Baeck Institute.

-In 1960 Stern moved to Basel, where her sister lived.
-Between 1961 and 1972 she published Der preußische Staat und die Juden, carefully referenced.
+In 1960, Stern moved to Basel, where her sister lived.
+Between 1961 and 1972, she published Der preußische Staat und die Juden, fully documented.
 Topics covered include quotas of Jews or Jewish families (Schutzjuden), bank ownership, the minting activities by the court Jews Veitel Heine Ephraim and Daniel Itzig and their trade in silver and debased coins during and after the Seven Years' War, interest, taxes and fees.
-In 1974 a complete index was published with the help of three co-workers.
-Stern obviously liked the quote "What man understands he is able to withstand", which she used more than once in the introduction of her books.
+In 1974, a complete index was published with the help of three co-workers.